vmsitthideth/d3-Reusable-Voronoi-Diagram/README.md

 # voronoi.js API Reference

-A voronoi diagram creator with various parameters for creating or updating the graph
+A voronoi diagram creator with various parameters for creating or updating the graph.
+Data passed in should be in the form of an array of arrays, where the nested array is the [x, y] coord

 ## API Functions